Ventanas Mexico

 • Billfold with an extra debit card, copy of your passport, a credit card and mad money in both currencies.
 Keep these in as safe a place as you can find.

 • Extra chargers - Chargers sold in Mexico are often aftermarket.
 Rooms have fewer outlets.
-Chargers with more than one port are helpful for keeping all your electronics in one place.
+Chargers with more than one port keeps all your electronics in one place.
+I always bring a six foot extension cord (rather than spend an afternoon getting to a Home Depot in Mexico).

 • Extra reading glasses.
 Extra supply of contact lenses and prescription glasses.

-• A copy of The Lazy Expat: Healthy Recipes that Translate in Mexico - On Sale September 2021.
-This cookbook will tell you what ingredients are and aren’t available and provide healthy recipes you can make in the most modest of rental kitchens.
+• A copy of The Lazy Expat: Healthy Recipes that Translate in Mexico - This cookbook will tell you what ingredients are and aren’t available and provide healthy recipes you can make in the most modest of rental kitchens.

 • A Wise Card.
 Event venues and Amazon.mx don’t accept foreign credit cards.
 This debit card is a life-saver.